-This details the impact that our pupil premium activity has had on children at our school.
+This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.

 The number of pupils gaining GLD in Early Years was in line with national figures.

 The number of pupils passing the phonics screening check in Y1 was in line with peers and above national figures.
 By the end of Y2, all pupils passed the PSC.